RooneyMcNibNug/rooneymcnibnug.github.io/_drafts/2019-08-29-CentOS7-Wireguard-PiHole.md

     SELINUXTYPE=targeted
 ```

 Let's save that file and then ```reboot``` in order to allow the changes to go through.
-Once we've started back up we can check the selinux status:
+Once we've started back up we can check the SElinux status:

 ```console
 [root@vps ~]# sestatus